-According to study published in the Annals of Allergy, Asthma and Immunology, children who experience more than one such adverse childhood experience, or ACE, are 28 percent more likely to develop the respiratory disease that affects nearly 7 million children in the United States.
+According to a study published in the Annals of Allergy, Asthma and Immunology, children who experience more than one such adverse childhood experience, or ACE, are 28 percent more likely to develop the respiratory disease that affects nearly 7 million children in the United States.

 Previous research has shown that childhood stress is linked to the development of asthma, but many studies looked at neighborhood or socioeconomic factors, such as poverty, housing quality, or environmental exposures.